ccorsi/learning/resume/agile.md

 working on.
 The use of this process provided the required steps to generate confidence in me and management that my changes are solid.
 This was done by creating tests for all of the different features that are being refractored with the current code.
 Then I would go ahead and refractor the code and insure that the code passes all of the tests that were created for the original code.
-This is how I have used this technique to be able to improve a product code base.
+This is how I have used this technique to improve a product code base.

 While the number of techniques associated with agile development is pretty extensive and include different types of techniques that are similar yet different.
 The ability to be able to use all of these techniques is not realistic but